 Linking to external resources from METS

-METS uses its own attributes to provide links to external resources from elements within METS.
-Specifically, the LOCREF attribute is used to specify the URL of the pertinent external resource; and the LOCTYPE can be used to specify or associate pertinent metadata with the specified xlink:href link.
-These attributes can be used in two main contexts in METS.
+METS uses its own attributes to provide links to external resources from elements within a METS document.
+Specifically, the LOCREF attribute is used to specify the URL of the pertinent external resource, and the LOCTYPE can be used to specify or associate pertinent metadata with the specified xlink:href link.
+These attributes are used in two main contexts in METS.

-Context 1: The <mdRef> sub-element in elements of mdType
+Context 1: The <mdRef> sub-element of <md> elements in the <mdSec>

-The <mdRef> element in <md> elements uses LOCREF attribute to point to the external resource containing the pertinent metadata.
+The <mdRef> element, which appears within <md> elements, uses the LOCREF attribute to point to an external resource containing the relevant metadata.

 Example